Dedekind-infinite set: Relation to the axiom of choice

 Since every infinite well-ordered set is Dedekind-infinite, and since the AC is equivalent to the well-ordering theorem stating that every set can be well-ordered, clearly the general AC implies that every infinite set is Dedekind-infinite.
 However, the equivalence of the two definitions is much weaker than the full strength of AC.

 In particular, there exists a model of ZF in which there exists an infinite set with no countably infinite subset.
 Hence, in this model, there exists an infinite, Dedekind-finite set.
 By the above, such a set cannot be well-ordered in this model.

 If we assume the axiom of countable choice (i. e., AC_{ω}), then it follows that every infinite set is Dedekind-infinite.
-However, the equivalence of these two definitions is in fact strictly weaker than even the CC.
-Explicitly, there exists a model of ZF in which every infinite set is Dedekind-infinite, yet the CC fails (assuming consistency of ZF).
+However, the equivalence of these two definitions is in fact strictly weaker than even the AC_{ω}.
+Explicitly, there exists a model of ZF in which every infinite set is Dedekind-infinite, yet the AC_{ω} fails (assuming consistency of ZF).

 Proof of equivalence to infinity, assuming axiom of countable choice

 That every Dedekind-infinite set is infinite can be easily proven in ZF: every finite set has by definition a bijection with some finite ordinal n, and one can prove by induction on n that this is not Dedekind-infinite.

-By using the axiom of countable choice (denotation: axiom CC) one can prove the converse, namely that every infinite set X is Dedekind-infinite, as follows:
+By using the axiom of countable choice one can prove the converse, namely that every infinite set X is Dedekind-infinite, as follows:

 First, define a function over the natural numbers (that is, over the finite ordinals) f : N → Power(Power(X)), so that for every natural number n, f(n) is the set of finite subsets of X of size n (i.e. that have a bijection with the finite ordinal n). f(n) is never empty, or otherwise X would be finite (as can be proven by induction on n).

 The image of f is the countable set {f(n) | n ∈ N}, whose members are themselves infinite (and possibly uncountable) sets.
 By using the axiom of countable choice we may choose one member from each of these sets, and this member is itself a finite subset of X. More precisely, according to the axiom of countable choice, a (countable) set exists, G = {g(n) | n ∈ N}, so that for every natural number n, g(n) is a member of f(n) and is therefore a finite subset of X of size n.

 Now, we define U as the union of the members of G. U is an infinite countable subset of X, and a bijection from the natural numbers to U, h : N → U, can be easily defined.
 We may now define a bijection B : X → X \ h(0) that takes every member not in U to itself, and takes h(n) for every natural number to h(n + 1).
 Hence, X is Dedekind-infinite, and we are done.